 )

-// Description outlines the functionality for the LLM Function Calling feature.
+// Description outlines the functionality for the Tool feature.

 // It provides a detailed description of the function's purpose, essential for

-// integration with LLM Function Calling.
+// integration with Tools.
 The presence of this function and its

-// return value make the function discoverable and callable within the LLM
+// return value make the function discoverable and callable by LLMs.

-// ecosystem.
-For more information on Function Calling, refer to the OpenAI
+// For more information on Function Calling, see the OpenAI documentation:

 func Description() string {